franiglesias/eventsourcing/README.md

     bin/eventsourcing events:setup

+Use the -v flag to see what's happening

+    bin/eventsourcing events:setup -v

+_Known issue: table name is 'events' and cannot be configured_

-You are ready to run.
+And you will be ready to run.

 ## Key concepts